What Is the User Event API?

 User Event API Use Cases

 Listed below are examples of how custom events can be used to strengthen your security awareness training.
-Visit here to learn how to create a Smart Group with custom events.
+To create a Smart Group with custom events, see the Custom Event Criteria section of our How to Use Smart Groups article .

 |Event Type||Example Events||Use Case|